PG1003/observer/README.md

 # observer

-A C++17 templated observer mechanism as a header-only library that is inspired by Qt's sinals and slots.
+A C++17 templated observer mechanism as a header-only library that is inspired by Qt's signals and slots.

+## Features

+Highlights of this library are:

+* Defining the subject's notification values by variadic template parameters.
+* Connect all kinds of callables to a subject like member functions, lambdas, functors and free functions.
+* Connected callables can accept _less_ parameters than the subject provides.

 ## Examples